 [ Read: Best Peach Lipsticks ]

-Then began the actual lipstick wars between Revlon and Hazel Bishop.
-Bishop lipstick was more of a practical lipstick as they were long lasting, whereas, Revlon was more appealing to the romanticized ladies of the elite class.
+The war between Revlon and Hazel Bishop began.
+Bishop’s lipstick was more of a practical lipstick as they were long lasting, whereas, Revlon was more appealing to the romanticized ladies of the elite class.
 Both companies ran expensive ad campaigns, although it was Revlon who finally won.

 1970’s again brought a new look.
 The hippie culture took over.
-The rebels, New romantics and Glam rockers wore black and purple shaded lipsticks.
+The rebels, new romantics and glam rockers wore black and purple shaded lipsticks.
 Those at the disco club scene wore glimmering and glossy burgundy or red.
-The feminists on the other hand rejected makeup altogether protesting against lipstick.
+The feminists on the other hand rejected makeup altogether and protested against lipsticks.

 Each and every decade saw some change or the other in the lipstick history.
 In the 1980’s it was now the turn of men to wear lipstick.
 During this decade, lipsticks were used in a wide range of colours from black to red to metallic to neon shades.
 People in this period experimented a lot with lip colours.

-1990’s saw a boom in the makeup industry and with that lipsticks became one of the most demanding cosmetic.
+1990’s saw a boom in the makeup industry and with that , lipsticks became one of the most in demand cosmetic.
 From bright to light to flesh coloured to brown, lipsticks came in a variety of shades to suit all complexions.
 However the most prevalent ones were the matte long lasting ones which give lips a more defined shape associated with the modern confident women.

 [ Read: Best Maybelline Lipsticks ]

-With the beginning of the new millennium, makeup and technology developed and with that came new formula, new composition, new colour and a new look.
+With the beginning of the new millennium, makeup and technology developed.
+This paved the way for new formulation, new composition, new colour and a new look.
 Matte, creamy, sheer moisturizing, every type is now available to suit your skin tone.

 [ Read: Different lipstick types ]